jrehor/kcc/README.md

 * The zen of space question is **balance**, and the key to the enlightenment is found in the first section of this chapter.
 If can find the right balance between `rwdc` and `adequately and succintly annotated code`, you will live a happy life, love your job and will be loved by your colleagues.

+* Some people believe believe Earth is flat, some believe in God, some people do not believe in syntax highlighting, and the latter is **not fine**.
+If you are unhappy with your k syntax highlighter, either write your own, either ask around.

 * And that is the best spoken word of advice on space question you will ever get.
 For the other half of the advice, please pay very close attention to how **k code** snippets in this document are **structured, formatted and annotated**.

 ### remarks on parlance